-AC CTION TAKEN BY THE HEADTEACHER ETAILS OF INITIAL FACT FINDING CARRIED OUT ST TAFF MEMBER'S RESPONSE TO THE CONCERN RAISED Ol UTCOME/ACTION TAKEN mo nis record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a control on the partial patterns of problematic or appropriate behaviour. w Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it ay be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
+ACTION TAKEN BY THE HEADTEACHER DETAILS OF INITIAL FACT FINDING CARRIED OUT STAFF MEMBER'S RESPONSE TO THE CONCERN RAISED OUTCOME/ACTION TAKEN This record form will be held securely in one central digital file in MSTEAMS, and monitored with the DSL on a monthly basis, along with other concerns received, to identify any potential patterns of problematic or inappropriate behaviour.
+Low Level Concern reporting will be treated as confidential as far as possible, however in certain circumstances it may be necessary to share and or disclose the information with third parties for relevant and necessary reasons.
 This includes where a reporter has indicated they wish to remain anonymous.